 The problems with back-end rebate programs

-Back-end rebate programs may seem like an easy win for vendors, however managing programs can be a huge obstacle in realising the true benefit of an agreement.
+Back-end rebate programs may seem like an easy win for vendors, however managing programs can be a huge obstacle in realizing the true benefit of an agreement.

 Without an automated system, managing back-end rebate becomes a manual process with large resources spent reconciling sales of product lines included in the program with rebate claims and manually calculating the claim value itself.
 The difficulty of this is often increased by the fact that most rebate agreements can be complex, and their structure can vary from trading partner to trading partner, this leads to uncertainty about what is included and how each should be calculated.